analogdevicesinc/linux/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
 - [ ] I have conducted a self-review of my own code changes
+- [ ] I have compiled my changes, including the documentation
 - [ ] I have tested the changes on the relevant hardware
-- [ ] I have updated the documentation outside this repo accordingly (if there is the case)
+- [ ] I have updated the documentation outside this repo accordingly
+- [ ] I have provided links for the relevant upstream lore